gazebosim/gz-physics/tutorials/09-set-up-physics-engine-tpe.md

 already installed.
 In our case, [TPE](https://github.com/ignitionrobotics/ign-physics/tree/main/tpe) is natively developed inside Ignition Physics and hence the `lib` folder.

-We declare and implement the \ref ignition::physics::FeatureList "FeatureList" interfacing with the physics engine API inside `plugin\src` folder (please see \ref createcustomfeature "Implement a custom feature" for the plugin feature requirements).
-Depending on design target, a \ref ignition::physics::FeatureList "FeatureList" is generally a packing of related \ref ignition::physics::Feature "Features".
+We declare and implement the \ref gz::physics::FeatureList "FeatureList" interfacing with the physics engine API inside `plugin\src` folder (please see \ref createcustomfeature "Implement a custom feature" for the plugin feature requirements).
+Depending on design target, a \ref gz::physics::FeatureList "FeatureList" is generally a packing of related \ref gz::physics::Feature "Features".
 For example in TPE's [EntityManagementFeatures](https://github.com/ignitionrobotics/ign-physics/blob/main/tpe/plugin/src/EntityManagementFeatures.hh)
-, there are \ref ignition::physics::GetEngineInfo "GetEngineInfo",
+, there are \ref gz::physics::GetEngineInfo "GetEngineInfo",
-\ref ignition::physics::GetWorldFromEngine "GetWorldFromEngine", etc. features defined in the "FeatureList" structure for entity management purpose.
+\ref gz::physics::GetWorldFromEngine "GetWorldFromEngine", etc. features defined in the "FeatureList" structure for entity management purpose.

-Conventionally, a \ref ignition::physics::FeatureList "FeatureList" can be implemented as:
+Conventionally, a \ref gz::physics::FeatureList "FeatureList" can be implemented as:
 - `<FEATURES>.hh` for the "FeatureList" declaration.
-- `<FEATURES>.cc` for the "FeatureList" implementation corresponding to each of the \ref ignition::physics::Feature "Features" member functions, using the physics engine API to realize the feature behavior.
+- `<FEATURES>.cc` for the "FeatureList" implementation corresponding to each of the \ref gz::physics::Feature "Features" member functions, using the physics engine API to realize the feature behavior.
 For a list of common pre-defined features in Ignition Physics, please refer to
 \ref physicsplugin "Understanding the Physics Plugin" tutorial.